artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

 ### End

 None of these technologies are under a year old, all of them have adoption by substantial amount of companies.
 Nothing feels  either controversial or novel.
 This is great.
-It feels like a lot of the interesting work for us so far has been around improving the spaces between the projects: Finding improvements for generating types [from GraphQL][graphql2ts] or [Relay][graphql2relay], adding [editor support to jest][jest-editor], adding Danger to [our dependencies][jest-danger] and improving our [tooling][vscode-rns] ]for][vscode-jest] [vscode][vscode-relay].
+It feels like a lot of the interesting work for us so far has been around improving the spaces between the projects: Finding improvements for generating types [from GraphQL][graphql2ts] or [Relay][graphql2relay], adding [editor support to jest][jest-editor], adding Danger to [our dependencies][jest-danger] and improving our [tooling][vscode-rns] [for][vscode-jest] [vscode][vscode-relay].
 The front-end is still a pretty small dev team, so we want to do high impact, small projects that can make our tools drastically better.

 React, React-Native, Jest, Yarn are all big Facebook projects.
 In the iOS world, there is a sense of wariness around building an app so heavily around [three20][three20] - which I think is a bit unfair.
 From my perspective, determining whether you should have something as a dependency [should be nuanced][deps], but at a minimum you should feel like you can contribute bug fixes and ideally you should be able to maintain the project if it needs it.
-With Facebook projects, they've shown to be really open to PRs and discussion.
+With Facebook projects, they've shown to be really open to PRs and discussion, and our work in them makes us feel comfortable to maintain a fork if needed.

 We're still exploring the space where we can share code between web and mobile.
 I'd like to hope within a few months we can write up how that is going on.
 For now, if you're interested in prototypes, we've been moving our React Native components to the web inside [Relational Theory][rel-theory] and [Systems Theory][sys-theory] tries bringing new ideas from Relational Theory back to React Native.